dgraph-io/dgraph/wiki/content/enterprise-features/index.md

   cluster has been taken offline for maintenance.
 - The cluster needs to have the same number of groups as the cluster where the backup was created.
+- The predicates will be forcibly moved around groups to ensure the state of the cluster after restore matches what is indicated by the backup manifest.
+The process does not require existing data to be moved around since it will be deleted anyways.

 ### Basic operation